The Long Island serial killer's dump site

 Serial killers typically operate within "comfort zones", which are places that they feel somewhat familiar with.

-From their perspective, using an unfamiliar area as a dump site is risky because it introduces far too many unknown variables.
+From their perspective, using an unfamiliar area to dump human remains is risky because it introduces far too many unknown variables.

 The Gilgo Four